-- ◆Add only "Toyota Super Long Life Coolant" or similar high quality ethylene glycol based non-silicate, non-amine, non-nitrite, and non-borate coolant with long-life hybrid organic acid technology to fill the radiator.
-"Toyota Super Long Life Coolant" is a mixture of 50% coolant and 50% dejonized water. - ♦If you spill some of the coolant, be sure to wash it off with water to prevent it from damaging the parts or paint. - ◆Do not allow dirt or anything else to fall through the spark plug holes. - ◆Do not pry the outer electrode of a spark plug against the center electrode. - ◆Use only spark plugs of the specified type.
-Using other types will cause engine damage, loss of performance or radio noise. - ♦Do not reuse iridium-tipped spark plugs by cleaning or regapping. - ◆Do not drive with the air cleaner filter removed, or excessive engine wear could result.
-Also backfiring could cause a fire in the engine compartment.
+- Add only "Toyota Super Long Life Coolant" or similar high quality ethylene glycol based non-silicate, non-amine, non-nitrite, and non-borate coolant with long-life hybrid organic acid technology to fill the radiator.
+And if you spill some of the coolant, be sure to wash it off with water to prevent it from damaging the parts or paint. - Do not allow dirt or anything else to fall through the spark plug holes. - Do not pry the outer electrode of a spark plug against the center electrode. - Use only spark plugs of the specified type.
+Using other types will cause engine damage, loss of performance or radio noise. - Do not reuse iridium-tipped spark plugs by cleaning or regapping. - Do not drive with the air cleaner filter removed, or excessive engine wear could result.
+Also backfiring could cause a fire in the engine compartment. - Be careful not to scratch the glass surface with the wiper frame.

-- ◆Be careful not to scratch the glass surface with the wiper frame. - ♦ When closing the engine hood or trunk, check to see that you have not forgotten any tools, rags, etc.
+When closing the engine hood or trunk, check to see that you have not forgotten any tools, rags, etc.